 Other features that punctuate the knickers include perforated, breathable material along the leg panels that are designed to wick away moisture and protect from overheating, while also providing insulation from the cold air.

 So, how did the Echelon Long Sleeve Jersey and 3/4 Bibshorts perform?
 In a word stellar.

-The combination of fabrics, fit and performance all tallied into the ideal garments for facing a cool day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts townships, all-the-while feeling warm and comfortable.
+The combination of fabrics, fit and performance all tallied into the ideal garments for facing a chilly day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts townships, all-the-while feeling warm and comfortable.